Alex Bregman Preview, Player Props: Astros vs. Red Sox

 Alex Bregman At The Plate

-- He ranks 80th in batting average, 24th in on base percentage, and 78th in slugging among qualified hitters in MLB action.
+- Among the qualifying hitters, he ranks 78th in batting average, while his on-base percentage ranks 25th and he is 79th in slugging.

-- Bregman is batting .389 with one homer during his last outings and is on a four-game hitting streak.
+- Bregman will look to extend his five-game hitting streak.
+He's batting .444 with one homer in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.